 Waldron was often compared to Thelonious Monk.
 He didn’t play very fast, and he stated the beat in a similarly uncomplicated manner.
 (Appropriately, Waldron is the pianist on Steve Lacy’s freshman record of Monk tunes with Buell Neidlinger and Elvin Jones, the first album of Monk tunes not played by Monk himself.)
-Waldron wasn’t yet a mature artist, though.
+Waldron was on the scene, but wasn’t yet a mature artist.
 His solos displayed authentic hard-bop flavored with a taste of surrealism, but lacked the power of Horace Silver or Monk.

 “You Stepped Out of a Dream” on his trio album Impressions shows his early style at its most fluent.
 The same record with Addison Farmer and Tootie Heath contains several originals with unusual details; it’s the most complex trio music Waldron ever recorded.
 Around this time he also produced two ballads that have become standards, thanks to later recordings by Abbey Lincoln (“Left Alone”) and John Coltrane (“Soul Eyes”).